Skip to main content

 University of Innsbruck overview

 The University of Innsbruck is a public research university located in Austria.
 It is the third largest university in Austria, after the University of Vienna and the University of Graz.
 Significant achievements have been made in many fields, most notably in the physics department.
 Founded in 1669, the University of Innsbruck is known for its long and eventful history.
 The university's core mission is to focus on research and development, teaching, and continuing professional education and training.
 With 5 Nobel Prize-winning alumni, the university offers programs across 16 faculties.
-The university is committed to providing equal opportunities for all staff and students regardless of gender, marital status, family situation, age, disability, race, or religious belief.

 About the University